blacksmithgu/obsidian-dataview/docs/docs/queries/structure.md

 ## Filter, sort, group or limit results

-Additionally to the Query Types and the **Data command** `FROM` that's explained above, you have several other **Data Commands** available that help you restrict, refine, sort or group your query.
+In addition to the Query Types and the **Data command** `FROM` that's explained above, you have several other **Data Commands** available that help you restrict, refine, sort or group your query results.

 All data commands except the `FROM` command can be used **multiple times in any order** (as long as they come after the Query Type and `FROM`, if `FROM` is used at all).
 They'll be excuted in the order they are written.